ACCount12/BetterSorting/README.md

 # BetterSorting
-A BattleTech mod that improves sorting on salvage selection screen and in shops.
+A BattleTech mod that improves sorting on salvage selection screen, in shops and in mech lab.
 Requires BTML.

 ## Download